 Add in the complexity of creative projects, like design, video production, advertising, and brand marketing to the mix, and you have creative project management.
 Along with completing a project within project scope and budget, project managers have to navigate client expectations while overseeing creatives.

 In this post, we’ll look at what it takes to be a creative project manager and how to manage creatives effectively.

 What does a creative project manager do?

-The definition of a creative project manager is someone who works primarily with creative people (like graphic designers, copywriters, UX designers, photographers) on creative projects ranging from website design to video production.
+The definition of a creative project manager is someone who works primarily with creative people (like graphic designers, interior designers, copywriters, UX designers, photographers) on creative projects ranging from website design to video production.
 Creative project managers have to foster inspiration and honor the creative process and project team.

 If you enjoy working with team members across functions, have a knack for the details, and can balance creativity with managing business objectives (much like a traditional project manager), this might be the role for you.